-It is also the case that as your business begins to grow, you may find the need to set up seperate areas to cater for this, such as a sales or marketing department.
-If your business growth dictates these measures, you'll find the need to split your budget between these seperate departments, although each will be inextricably linked to the other financially.
+It is also the case that as your business begins to grow, you may find the need to set up separate areas to cater for this, such as a sales or marketing department.
+If your business growth dictates these measures, you'll find the need to split your budget between these separate departments, although each will be inextricably linked to the other financially.

 What follows within this section is a very basic overview of budgets and the reasons for them.

 A budget is a financial representation of an organisation's mission and strategic goals - essentially it is a plan translated into money and a tool for allocating resources and implementing strategic plans.
 A budget, be it an organisation-wide budget or specific project budget, must be carefully planned.
 To be effective it must also be implemented and controlled properly.
 One other fundamental aspect of a budget is that it can identify financial problems that could arise in the coming year.

 In essence, a budget is about managing resources and getting the most from the resources you have available.
 It involves implementing resource management procedures and controls and includes managing costs and maximising opportunities.
 A budget can therefore:

 - Gives a picture that enables you to continue to fund your current commitments

 - Enables you to make confident financial decisions and meet your objectives

 - Confirms whether or not you have sufficient funds to meet future projects